 When you are designing your trace routing, you should also take into consideration some practices that will reduce the stress that you might otherwise experience on your flex circuit.
 Try to use curve traces instead of 90° or 45° angles as they can carry more power without having the risk of bending and breaking.

 You can also use hatched polygons so that your circuit may carry a ground or power plane without having to compensate for the flexibility of your course.

 3、Rigid Flex PCB's Technology and Production Process

 The technology that most manufacturers use on a PCB differs depending on the manufacturer, type of PCB, and the efficiency of the PCB.
-The efficiency of the PCB is one of the unique attributes about a rigid flex's PCB, as depending on the task of the PCB the technology that a designer uses can differ significantly.
+The efficiency of the PCB is one of the unique attributes of a rigid flex's PCB, as depending on the task of the PCB, the technology that a designer uses can differ significantly.

 The production process of every PCB starts with stacking various layers of metal and other circuit boards.
 This part of the process is called the stack up.